lazy-insomaniac/Optiver-Predict-US-stock_price/README.md

 Use kaggle notebooks as they have more resources and paths in notebook are set according to them.
 Import the notebook in Kaggle.
-You are recommened to upload the data files accordingly as suggested below /kaggle/input/optiver-trading-at-the-close/optiver2023 /kaggle/input/optiver-trading-at-the-close/public_timeseries_testing_util.py /kaggle/input/optiver-trading-at-the-close/train.csv   actual training data /kaggle/input/public-balanced-data/balanced_data.csv    ( this is the preprocessed training data ) Like below
+You are recommened to upload the data files accordingly as suggested below
+* /kaggle/input/optiver-trading-at-the-close/optiver2023
+* /kaggle/input/optiver-trading-at-the-close/public_timeseries_testing_util.py
+* /kaggle/input/optiver-trading-at-the-close/train.csv   actual training data
+* /kaggle/input/public-balanced-data/balanced_data.csv    ( this is the preprocessed training data )

 ![image](https://github.com/lazy-insomaniac/Optiver-Predict-US-stock_price/assets/114395022/8fd3b183-8194-4e31-9f52-df971159c1b5)